 In Algorithm 1, the setup of a grid system requires O(mN) computations, where m is the number of objectives and N is the population size.
 In Algorithm 3, the update of the ideal point needs O(mN) computations.
-In Algorithm 4, the computational complexity for the update of the nadir point is $O(mL^2)$, where L is the size of nondominated solutions in SP.
+In Algorithm 4, the computational complexity for the update of the nadir point is $O(mL^2)$ , where L is the size of nondominated solutions in SP.

-In Algorithm 5, the rank-based selection is divided into two parts: the decomposition-based ranking and the lexicographic sorting.
+In Algorithm 5, the RBS is divided into two parts: 1) the decomposition-based ranking and 2) the lexicographic sorting.
 Among them, the decomposition-based ranking needs to be done at most mM times, where $M \leq 2N$ is the size of solutions that are located inside the nadir point approximation.
-In the lexicographic sorting, the sorting in line 12-14 requires O(mMlogm) computations and the second sorting in line 15 requires O(mMlogM) computations.
-In summary, the computational cost of rank-based selection is O(mMlogM), where $M \leq 2N$.
+In the lexicographic sorting, the sorting in lines 12-14 requires $O(mM\log m)$ computations and the second sorting in